rust-lang/rust/src/doc/tarpl/unchecked-uninit.md

 println!("{:?}", x);
 ```

-It's worth noting that you don't need to worry about ptr::write-style
+It's worth noting that you don't need to worry about `ptr::write`-style
-shenanigans with types which don't implement Drop or
+shenanigans with types which don't implement `Drop` or contain `Drop` types,
-contain Drop types, because Rust knows not to try to Drop them.
-Similarly you
+because Rust knows not to try to drop them.
+Similarly you should be able to
-should be able to assign to fields of partially initialized structs
+assign to fields of partially initialized structs directly if those fields don't
-directly if those fields don't contain any Drop types.
+contain any `Drop` types.

 However when working with uninitialized memory you need to be ever-vigilant for
-Rust trying to Drop values you make like this before they're fully initialized.
+Rust trying to drop values you make like this before they're fully initialized.
 Every control path through that variable's scope must initialize the value
 before it ends, if has a destructor.
 *[This includes code panicking](unwinding.html)*.